ecoscape-earth/ecoscape-connectivity-paper-reproduction/README.md

 * Run the notebook (you only need to run the run part)

 You need to choose which birds to process, and with what parameters.
+This is done in the cell "Bird Run Definition".
+The notebook we give does the most complete runs; these will take several hours even with a fast GPU, as we run the process for a large combination of parameters.
+You can speed up the process by selecting only some gap lengths, number of gaps, or by turning off the production of the gradient.
-If you have a GPU you can also run this step locally, but running the setp without a GPU will be rather slow.
+If you have a GPU you can also run this step locally.
+We recommend running this on A100 GPUs.

 ### Generates the validation dataframes